NeoSOFT-Technologies/mobile-android/README.md

 Make use of [Kotlin Extension functions](https://kotlinlang.org/docs/reference/extensions.html) and write as much Extensions functions as possible and less code in Activities and Fragments and only call those extension functions from Activities and Fragments.

-# ktlint
- - Integrate with Android Studio(Estimated Time:3 minutes): [Link](https://github.com/pinterest/ktlint#option-3)
-- Below command will check and output Kotlin file errors
-  - ./gradlew ktlint
-- Below command automatically formats all Kotlin files and fixes some of the lint errors outputted from the above Gradle task
-  - ./gradlew ktlintFormat
-- Even after above 2 commands, all the errors might not be solved.
-You have to solve them manually.

 ## Gradle Setup